 Imagine that you are in the bar and you are approached by a girl/guy who you don’t really want to talk to.
 He/she asks: “Can I buy you a drink?”, and you say “No” (or “Yes”, it doesn’t really matter).
 After that, he/she turns around and asks you the same question again, again and again.
 How would you feel?
 Embarrassed and frustrated to say the least.
 The same happens when you approach a person with your product and ask, for example: “Do you like the packaging?”
 The person replies to you but you carry on asking them the same question.
-Seems a little bit weird, doesn't it?
+It seems a little bit weird, doesn't it?
 So does the repeated participation in IPTs.

 Implicit tests are effective and provide comprehensive data about customers only if several simple rules and tips are observed.
 The first one you already know: